 Lockout/Tagout (LOTO) refers to the procedures necessary to protect employees from all hazardous energy sources during the maintenance and servicing of equipment.
 Lockout consists of the placement of a locking device on an energy isolating device to ensure that equipment cannot be operated during servicing or maintenance activities.
 Tagout consists of the fastening of a tag to an energy isolating device to indicate that the equipment being controlled may not be operated until the tagout device is removed.
 Hazardous energy sources that must be identified and controlled while conducting servicing or maintenance activities include, but are not limited to:

 Support from OEHS

-The Office of Environmental Health and Safety is available to assist with LOTO services to include:
+The Office of Environmental Health and Safety is available to provide technical support to those covered by the Control of Hazardous Energy (Lockout/Tagout) program to include: